mariesophiet/master_thesis/docs/developer_information/project_scripts.md

 ### parse_results.py
 This script acts as the main controller for the result-parsing processes.
 It supports two modes of operation:

-- **Interactive Mode:** Prompts the user to select a result type (computational performance, tls performance, or both) and to enter parsing parameters such as Machine-ID and number of test runs.
+- **Interactive Mode:** Prompts the user to select a result type (computational performance, TLS performance, or both) and to enter parsing parameters such as Machine-ID and number of test runs.
 - **Command-Line Mode:** Accepts the same parameters via flags.
-This mode is used by the automated test scripts and can also be called manually for scripting purposes.
+The automated test scripts use this mode and can also be called manually for scripting purposes.

-In both modes, the script identifies the relevant raw test results located in the `test_data/up_results` directory and invokes the appropriate parsing routines to generate structured CSV output.
+In both modes, the script identifies the relevant raw test results in the `test_data/up_results` directory and invokes the appropriate parsing routines to generate structured CSV output.
 The results are then saved to the `test_data/results` directory, organised by test type and Machine-ID.

 **Usage Examples:**